 Used across the public cloud

-We have an active IRC community — get involved!
+We have an active IRC community on #cloud-init — get involved!

 Help us improve the software by flagging bugs and issues you find on Launchpad.

-cloud-init is developed and released as free software under the GPLv3 open source license.
+cloud-init is developed and released as free software under both the GPLv3 open source license and the Apache License version 2.0.
 It was originally designed for the Ubuntu distribution of Linux in Amazon EC2, but is now supported on many Linux and UNIX distributions in every major cloud.